 It doesn't mean that you're always right.

-I mean I love the program.
+I mean, I love the program.

 I mean, it's the only program.

-That's what megaditos means.
+That's what megadittos means.

 All right, thank you.

-Uh you know, we've been devaluing human life since the beginning of time.
+You know, we've been devaluing human life since the beginning of time.

 Hitler, Genghis Khan, you can go back and back.

-So I think you've you've missed the point.
+So I think you've missed the point.

-Abortion didn't just, you know, it devalue it from there.
+Abortion didn't just devalue it from there.

-What don't don't compare average Americans, Adolf Hitler.
+Don't compare average Americans to Adolf Hitler.

-Don't we're t what I'm talking about here is average Americans.
+What I'm talking about here is average Americans.

-You look at this is not the only incident that makes me think that there has been a devaluation of human life.
+Look at this is not the only incident that makes me think that there has been a devaluation of human life.

 I know there has been.